boylesoftware/x2node-tutorial/src/TUTORIAL.md

 The custom validator function receives three arguments:

-* Parameters for a parameterized validator, such as `['maxLength', 100]`, etc. Our validator does not have any parameters, so we don't use this argument.
+1. Optional parameters such as `['maxLength', 100]`, etc. Our validator does not have any parameters, so we don't use this argument.
-* Validation context, which is the API that the framework provides to the validator implementation.
-See [Validation Context](https://github.com/boylesoftware/x2node-validators#validation-context) section of the [x2node-validators](https://github.com/boylesoftware/x2node-validators) module's manual or the [API reference](https://boylesoftware.github.io/x2node-api-reference/module-x2node-validators-ValidationContext.html).
+2. Validation context, which is the API that the framework provides to the validator implementation.
+See the [Validation Context](https://github.com/boylesoftware/x2node-validators#validation-context) section of the [x2node-validators](https://github.com/boylesoftware/x2node-validators) module manual, or the [API reference](https://boylesoftware.github.io/x2node-api-reference/module-x2node-validators-ValidationContext.html).
-* The field value.
+3. The field value.

-If you look at our custom validator code, you'll see that we first check if there are ny validation errors already associated with the field.
+If you look at our custom validator code, you'll see first we check for any validation errors already associated with the field.
 The validators are called by the framework in the same order they are specified in the record type definition.
-In our case, our `notSaturday` validator is preceded by the implicit check that the value is provided (the field is not optional) and the explicit check that the value is a valid date (the `date` standard validator).
-It makes not sense to test of the date is a Saturday if it's missing or is not a valid date.
+In our case, the `notSaturday` validator is preceded by the implicit check that the value is provided (the field is not optional) and the explicit check that the value is a valid date (the `date` standard validator).
+It does not make sense to test if the date is a Saturday, if the value is empty or not a valid date.
 The `ctx.hasErrorsFor()` function allows us to check if the preceding validators failed.

-Then, we check if the date is a Saturday and if so, add a validation error to the context.
+Next, we check if the date is a Saturday, and if so, add a validation error to the context.

-And finally, we return the field value.
+Finally, we return the field value.
 Remember that validators are not _just_ validators.
-They can also be _value normalizers_ (e.g. the `lowercase` normalizer we used on the `email` field of the _Account_ record type).
-The function can return a modified value and that will be the value set back into the record field upon the validation completion.
-Since our validators is a _pure validator_ and does not normalize the value, we simple return it as it was passed to us.
+They can also be _value normalizers_ for example, the `lowercase` normalizer we used on the `email` field of the _Account_ record type.
+The function can return a modified value and that will be the value sent back to the record field upon validation completion.
+Since our validator is a _pure validator_ and does not normalize the value, we simply return it as it was passed to us unmodified.

-See the [x2node-validators](https://github.com/boylesoftware/x2node-validators) module's manual for more details on different validation/normalization uses including custome validation error messages, error message internationalization, validation sets, etc.
+See the [x2node-validators](https://github.com/boylesoftware/x2node-validators) module's manual, for more details on different validation/normalization uses, including custom validation error messages, error message internationalization, validation sets, etc.

 ### New Record Field Uniqueness